-- Eating cooked foods, because your body can actually absorb more and better nutrition through most cooked foods than through eating those foods raw (cooked food is one of the greatest hacks humans have ever invented, and arguably the technology that made us uniquely human).
+- Eating cooked foods, because your body can actually absorb more and better nutrition through most cooked foods than through eating those foods raw (cooked food is one of the greatest technologies humans ever invented, and arguably the technology that made us uniquely human).

 One way you can really improve your diet while lowering your grocery bills is by learning to grow some of your own food.
 Food doesn’t get fresher, more local or more nutritious than what you eat out of your own yard at the peak of ripeness.

 One of the best investments we’ve ever made in our home “food forest” is elderberries.
 We purchased four elderberry plants (‘Adams’, ‘Nova’, and ‘Johns’ varieties) years back.
 They didn’t produce the first year, but each year after the plants continue to get bigger and produce more berries.

 That’s what’s so wonderful about perennial plants: they produce more food each year with minimal work required.
-Each elderberry plant also produces lots of runners, so if you want to dig them up and transplant them to grow more elderberries, you’ll have an easy time of it.
+Each elderberry plant also produces lots of runners, so if you want to dig them up and transplant them to grow more elderberries, you’ll have an easy time of it – they also grow incredibly easily from cuttings.

 This year, we’ll probably end up with over 100 pounds of berries off of our elderberry plants.
 The plants are now about 10 feet tall and the tip of each branch produces a beautiful cluster of berries that go from green to deep-purple/black color when they’re ripe.

-You don’t want to eat the green/unripe berries, leaves, stems or roots of elderberry plants, since they contain cyanide producing glycosides — these compounds dissipate when the fruit ripens.
+You don’t want to eat the green/unripe berries, leaves, stems or roots of elderberry plants, since they contain cyanide producing glycosides.
+These compounds dissipate to minute levels when the fruit ripens and are completely broken down when cooked or fermented.

 It’s also worth noting that those berry clusters start out as clusters of tiny flowers with a delightful scent in the early spring.
-Elder flowers are also edible and can be made into wines, liqueurs, syrups, vinegars, sorbets, or whatever other concoctions you can imagine.
+Elder flowers are also edible and can be made into wine, liqueur, syrup, kombucha, vinegar, sorbet, or whatever other concoctions you can imagine.
 In fact, elderflowers are the source of the delightful flavor of St. Germain, the famed French liqueur.